Collegiate-Edu-Nation/easy-ftc/.github/CONTRIBUTING.md

 ### ToDo

+- [ ] Package for both nix and maven
 - [ ] Support gyro-based turning for drive in cmd
 - [ ] Support CRServo
 - [ ] Flesh out Color